acrelle/influxgateway/README.md

 ## Usage

-Edit docker-compose and change the environment variables to match your influx installation.

-Run the Docker using the below Docker Compose on a Raspberry Pi, e.g.
+Run the imaage using the below, or edit and use the Docker Compose further down.

 ```
 docker run -d -p 8080:80 \